HomeTV ShowsIn a 30-minute exclusive interview, The Duffer Brothers Discuss "Stranger Things" Season...

 image credit collider.com

-Absolutely, there is no pressure to wrap up this series successfully you must not be experiencing anything, I’m sure.
+There is no pressure to wrap up this series successfully; you must not be experiencing anything, I’m sure.

 ROSS DUFFER: No, no pressure at all, Steve.